Crooked opportunists take many shapes and forms and travel scams are highly common.

 The point of this travel scam is to get you to take off your backpack, purse and/or camera.
 If someone tells you that you have something on your back, do not take off your backpack to check!
 Instead keep walking, ignore any Good Samaritans and only remove your bags when you are in a safe and secure location.

 ATM ScamsATM skimmers are a device that can be attached to the mouth of an ATM and will secretly record credit and debit card information, including the PIN, when customers slip their cards into the machine.
-To avoid this always use ATMs in reputable banks, and if the ATM sucks in your card, refusing to give it back, then go into the bank immediately.

 - Madrid, Spain